chewmonguy225/MMAD-Music/README.md

        Open your newly configured Local connection.
 In the SQL Editor, open the SQL file "MMAD.sql" which is located in the "Other resources" folder.
 Click the lightning bolt symbol to execute the statement.
 This should successfully create the tables in your music_share_db schema.

+4.locate the directory where the pom.xml file is located run "mvn clean install" command in the terminal

 Once the Database is up and running, you can navigate to the main.java (MusicShare/src/main/java/MMAD) and run the program.